barambani/http4s-poc-api/README.md

   def finalPrices(user: User, prods: Seq[Product], pref: UserPreferences): F[List[Price]] = [...]
 }
 ```
-Sometimes is also usefull to fire some external dependencies in parallel when there is a collection of known cohordinates as a source.
+Sometimes is also usefull to fire some external dependencies in parallel when there is a collection of known cohordinates as source.
 In this repo for instance, this is the case when the service needs to check the cache for a list of `ProductId` and collect their details in case they exist.
 As before, this computation can be described again at a high level of abstraction using `ParEffectful` and its `parTraverse` function ([see the implementation here](https://github.com/barambani/http4s-extend/blob/master/src/main/scala/http4s/extend/ParEffectful.scala#L62)).
 ```scala
 private final class ProductRepoImpl[F[_] : MonadError[?[_], Throwable] : ParEffectful](
   dep : Dependencies[F], logger: Logger[F]) extends ProductRepo[F] {